-- LIS is an interagency testbed for land surface modeling and data assimilation and is used at NASA/GSFC, NOAA/NCEP, and 557th Weather Wing.
+- LIS is a land surface hydrology digital twin environment and is used at NASA/GSFC, NOAA/NCEP, and 557th Weather Wing.

 - LIS allows customized land data assimilation systems to be built, assembled and reconfigured easily, using shared plugins and standard interfaces.

-- LIS enables the use of an ensemble of land surface models, including Noah, Noah-MP, CLM, VIC, CABLE, Sacramento/SNOW17 among others.
+- LIS enables the use of an ensemble of land surface models, including Noah, Noah-MP, CLM, VIC, CABLE, Sacramento/SNOW17, among others.

 - LIS provides a portable, extensible, and flexible infrastructure for testing and transitioning the latest Earth science research into operations with interagency partners.

-- LIS is the land component for several Earth system models (e.g. NU-WRF).
+- LIS is the land component for several Earth system models (e.g., NU-WRF).